 Know that you can make healthy choices and balance your food intake.
 There will be days when you are not on track.
 Don’t beat yourself up instead build a strategy for success.
 Make it a practice to check your levels throughout the day every day.
 Speak to your doctor about time-in-range tools that can make your life easier.
 If you are using a blood glucose monitor, ask if a continuous glucose monitor (CGM) makes more sense for your condition.
 Many of these diabetic tools are covered by insurance plans or can be purchased with pay now option.

 During the holiday season, it is important to keep active.
-There are many options available even with gyms having limiting hours due to COVID-19.
+There are many options available.
 According to the Centers for Disease Control and Prevention, getting active makes your body more sensitive to insulin.
 No excuses – cold or hot weather climates.
 Get geared up and go for that walk.
 Make your scheduled exercise class or stream your favorite workout app.
-Get on your treadmill, exercise bike, or mini stepper.
+Get on your treadmill, exercise bike, or stepper.
 Make this a priority every day and before any holiday gatherings.
 Feel better about yourself and your health.

 Enjoy What The Season Has to Offer

 Tis the season to be joyful, but we know it can be difficult with a diabetes condition at hand.
-Even with COVID-19, we can try to make the best of it.
 Relish in the celebration with family and friends near and far.
-Host your first annual Zoom celebration with food and drink that will keep you within your time-in-range goals.
+If you are worried about the flu, RSV, or COVID, host a Zoom celebration with food and drink that will keep you within your time-in-range goals.
 Make that healthier holiday recipe that you found and have been holding onto.
 Make holiday shopping easy and safe with online purchases.
-Opt for home delivery or curbside pickup.
 It’s a great time to start a new tradition.
-Enlist family members or friends in social distancing outdoor activities.
+Enlist family members or friends in some outdoor activities.
 Here are a few: